 Dr Daniel Yon (Head)

-I am a Senior Lecturer (Associate Professor) and Head of the Uncertainty Lab at Birkbeck, University of London.
+I am a Reader (Associate Professor) in Cognitive Neuroscience and Director of the Uncertainty Lab at Birkbeck, University of London.

 Research in my lab combines tools from experimental psychology and cognitive neuroscience to study how the mind and brain forms perceptions, actions and beliefs.